chef/chef-web-docs/chef_master/source/berkshelf.rst

 This command has the following options:

 ``-b PATH``, ``--berksfile PATH``
-   The path to the |berksfile| in which the named cookbook is defined.
+   The path to the Berksfile in which the named cookbook is defined.

 berks update
 -----------------------------------------------------